7 Pattern Design Tips For a Successful Fashion Collection

 Of course, you can’t forget the dress form.
-An investment that’s worth every penny, choose from adjustable and fixed forms that best fit your customer.
+Simply choose from adjustable and fixed forms that best fit your customer.

 Research Apparel Patterns

-Whether you take your inspiration from Grandma’s vintage McCalls patterns or you prefer the digital e-pattern kind, it’s important to research and study apparel patterns.
-This is a great way to get a feel for how garments are constructed as well as how the pieces are puzzled together.
+Whether you take your inspiration from Grandma’s vintage McCalls patterns or you prefer the digital e-pattern kind, it’s essential to research and study apparel patterns.
+This is a great way to get a feel for constructing garments and how the pieces are puzzled together.

-You can use the basics as a backdrop for expanding on your own designs to create something that’s unique to your brand.
+You can use the basics as a backdrop to expand your own designs to create something unique to your brand.
 They’re also great for understanding scale and real-life sizing, including petite, regular, plus size, big and tall, and beyond.

-It doesn’t matter if you’re working alone or with a patternmaker, it’s crucial to set deadlines and stick with them.
-Seasonal collections have to remain current and on-trend, and in order to have your collection season-ready, you must have a plan of action.
+It doesn’t matter if you’re working alone or with a patternmaker; it’s crucial to set deadlines and stick with them.
+Seasonal collections have to remain current and on-trend and to have your collection season-ready, you must have a plan of action.

-Solo designers still need accountability and timelines, otherwise, it will be too tempting to continue tweaking and adjusting your patterns.
-When working with a patternmaker, like those at TEG, they can help you set and meet realistic deadlines for your collection.
+Solo designers still need accountability and timelines.
+Otherwise, it will be too tempting to continue tweaking and adjusting your patterns.
+Working with a patternmaker like those at TEG can help you set and meet realistic deadlines for your collection.